oom-components/carousel/README.md

 * NPM or Yarn to install [the package and the dependencies](https://www.npmjs.com/package/pw-carrousel)
 * Webpack (or any other javascript loader)

+Polyfills:

+It's recommended to use [the Pointer events polyfill](https://github.com/jquery/PEP) to [have support for more browsers](https://caniuse.com/#feat=pointer)

+It's also recommended to use [the Scroll Behaviour polyfill](https://github.com/iamdustan/smoothscroll) to [have support for more browsers](https://caniuse.com/#feat=css-scroll-behavior)

 ```sh
 npm install pw-carrousel
 ```